 Answer: The three limitations of equity share capital are

-- Financer who expect a constant income may not favor equity share as it has a fluctuating return.
+- Financer who expect a constant income may not favour equity share as it has a fluctuating return.

 - The cost of equity share is more than the cost of raising funds through many other sources.

-- Equity share diminish the voting power and earnings of the present equity shareholder
+- Equity share diminishes the voting power and earnings of the present equity shareholder.

 Explain the three advantages of retained earnings.

 Answer: The three advantages of retained earnings are

 - It doesn’t include any direct cost in terms of dividend, interest, and floatation cost.